Kharagpur-Data-Analytics-Group/VQGAN_Art_Generation/README.md

 # VQGAN_Art_Generation
-The code for the StyleGAN post on the KDAG Page!
+The code for the VQGAN post on the KDAG Page!